 and one block of inpatient/transplant service.

-and five blocks on dedicated research.
+unit, on electrophysiology rotation and five blocks on dedicated research.

 We have developed a research council in cardiology to help the fellow define research interests, establish a relationship with a research mentor, and maximize potential for success in areas of grant applications, abstract presentation and manuscript acceptance.